mlalgorithm/aknn/README.md

 optional arguments:
 -h, --help　  show this help message and exit
---data D　    data to be trained, the last column is regarded as label(required)
+--data D　    data to be trained, the last column is the labels (required)
 --ne N 　     maximum number of feature subsets evaluated in each epoch. the default is 2000000 (optional)
 --out O 　    filename to keep the output of training. the default is lbsmodel.npz (optional)
 --cpu C 　    the number of CPUs to use. the default is to use all of CPUs available (optional)